sunpy/ablog/docs/release/ablog-v0.4-released.rst

   * Fixed issues with :confval:`post_auto_excerpt` and
     :confval:`post_auto_image` configuration options.

-  * Issue :issue:`2`, relative size of tags being the minimum size when all tags have the same number of posts, is fixed.
+  * Fixed :issue:`2`, relative size of tags being the minimum size when all tags have the same number of posts.
 Now, mean size is used, and max/min size can be controlled from template.

-  * Issue :issue:`19` is fixed.
+  * Fixed :issue:`19`.
 Yearly archives are ordered by recency.

-  * Issue :issue:`21`, duplicated post title in feeds, is fixed.
+  * Fixed duplicated post title in feeds, :issue:`21`.

-  * Issue :issue:`22`, :rst:dir:`postlist` directive listing more than
+  * Fixed :issue:`22`, :rst:dir:`postlist` directive listing more than
-    specified number of posts, is fixed.
+    specified number of posts.

   * :rst:dir:`postlist` directive accepts arguments to format list items (:issue:`20`).